manishjanky/ngx-sortable/README.md

 * `items: any[]` - array of list items.
 * `name: string` - List name that will be shown in the header.
 * `listStyle: any` - list styles such as `height, width`.
+* `active: boolean` - you can use this option to activate / deactivate the sorting programmatically.

 ````
 listStyle = {
         width:'300px', //width of the list defaults to 300